 Hamsters can come to harm or even suffer a fatal accident if they escape from their cage, so should a hamster escape it is vital to capture it and return it to the safety of its cage as soon as possible.
-However, escaped hamsters can often be difficult to find, so it may be necessary to set a humane trap as follows to capture it.

 - If it is unlikely that the hamster has got out of the room in which its is cage located, close all doors so that it is confined to that room.

 - Place a deep bucket in the room and place some books of varying sizes up against the bucket so as to build a series of steps up to the top of the bucket that the hamster can climb.

 - Place plenty of tissue paper in the bucket to provide a soft landing.

 - Place some food (preferably something like slices of apple which the hamster will be able to smell) in the bottom of the bucket, and place individual pieces of hamster food on the steps.
 Don't place too much food on the steps that the hamster will eat it and not investigate further, a couple of grains on a couple of steps should be enough to encourage the hamster to climb the steps and investigate further.

 - Leave overnight.
 If the hamster could have wandered into other rooms, then place traps in several rooms and leave overnight.